Last updated

 Swapping is one of the two primary ways to interact with Stabull pools.
 Users select an asset that they currently hold (input) and a token they would like to swap for (output).
-The user also specifies an amount of the input or output token they would like to swap.
-A successfully executed swap transaction will transfer the input token from the user to the pool contact, and the desired output token from the pool to the user.
-The amount of output token received for every input token is known as the swap rate, and is determined by the pool invariant (the proportion of reserves & the oracle rate).
+The user also specifies an amount of the input or output token they would like to swap forr.
+A successfully executed swap transaction will transfer the input token from the user to the pool contact, and the desired output token from the pool to the user (in a single transaction).
+The amount of output token received for every input token is known as the swap rate, and is determined by the pool invariant (the pricing curve).
 Additionally, a swap fee is collected and split between liquidity providers and the protocol.

-The protocol fee and its allocation can be amended by governance proposal.
+The swap fee and its allocation can be amended by governance proposal.

-At present, the fee revenue will be realised when they withdraw.
-For a swap of 130 NZDS to 100 USDC, 0.05 USDC will be taken and added to the pool reserves.
+When do LPs realise their fee revenue?
+At present, fee revenue is realised when liquidity is withdrawn.
+For example, a swap of 130 NZDS for 100 USDC, will result in 0.05 USDC of fee revenue and be added to the pool reserves.
 Each LP token holder will now own the same share of a (slightly) bigger pie.
-So when they withdraw they get a little bit more than if there was no fee.
+When they withdraw they get a little bit more than if the swap had not occured.

 Despite assets being paired with USDC in their pool, it is possible to swap between non-paired assets in a single transaction, known as a multihop swap.
 This is performed by Stabell's router contract, which finds the most cost effective route between multiple pools.